Mmaz1988/xle-glueworkbench-interface/README.md

 # xle-glueworkbench-interface
-Illustrates how the Glue semantics workbench can be called from XLE.
+Illustrates how the Glue semantics workbench (GSWB) can be called from XLE.
 The project contains a sample xle grammar that encodes Glue premises in the f-structure.
 The folder /src contains prolog procedures that translate the Glue premises in an f-structure to strings that are formatted such that they can be read by the Glue semantics workbench.